 Now that Cricket has passed the torch on to her daughters, they are as committed as their mom to continue to serve their customers and all women with wonderful products just has Cricket has done since 1980.

-On behalf of my Dad, Bruce, my sister, Stacie, myself & BJ, the grandkids, and the rest of our family, I wanted to extend a very heartfelt Thanks for all of your warm thoughts, kind words, phone calls, hugs, cards, and mostly your Prayers.
+On behalf of my Dad, Bruce, my sister, Stacie, myself & BJ, the grandkids, and the rest of our family, and all of our wonderful employees, I wanted to extend a very heartfelt Thanks for all of your warm thoughts, kind words, phone calls, hugs, cards, and mostly your Prayers.
 You have carried all of us through such a devastating time.
 In the worst moments of our grief, your prayers have washed over us and wrapped us in so much love.
 We have felt the peace and comfort in so many moments and will continue to do so.
-We know that the days ahead will be hard, but Mom has such joy and love, we can't help but carry that on.
+We know that the days ahead will be hard, but Mom had such joy and love for her family, friends, and customers, that we can't help but carry that on.
 Please continue to pray for all of us and reach out to us often.
 The phone calls, the texts, the cards...they help so much.
 Mama loved BIG!
-She taught us well.
+She taught us well to carry that on.
 We will all continue to LOVE BIG just like Mama did.
 Like Racheal (her only grand-daughter) said, we are not saying "Goodbye", just "See Ya Later!"

 Thanks to all of you guys for loving us through such a difficult time and let me thank you in advance for continuing to do so.

 Mom loved this company, her customers, and vendors so much and knowing how much you all loved her is what gives us peace and strength during this time.
 Stacie and I promise to continue to run Danyel' Cosmetics in the the tradition that Mom taught us - Customers come first and they deserve only the best!
 Thanks again for your love, support, and prayers not only now but in the days to come.